Business Immigration

 UK Sponsor LicenceUK Sponsor Licence

-• Standard Timeline: Expect 8 weeks for Sponsor Licence processing, with a 2–3 month buffer recommended for planning.
+• Standard Timeline: Expect up to 8 weeks for Sponsor Licence processing per official Home Office guidance, with a 2–3 month buffer recommended for planning to account for potential delays from checks or high volumes.

 • Avoid Delays: Submit accurate, complete applications and prepare for potential UKVI compliance visits.